-When Standard 1.2.7 becomes mandatory on 18 January 2016, nutrition content claims about sodium and salt in relation to food containing more than 1.15% alcohol by volume (including beverages) will be prohibited.
-Until then however, under the transitional arrangements for Standard 1.2.7, nutrition content claims about sodium and salt content in relation to such foods are permitted.
+When Standard 1.2.7 in the current Code becomes mandatory on 18 January 2016, nutrition content claims about sodium and salt in relation to food containing more than 1.15% alcohol by volume (including beverages) will be prohibited.
+Until then, however, under the transitional arrangements for Standard 1.2.7, nutrition content claims about sodium and salt content in relation to such foods are permitted.

 Some foods containing alcohol, particularly soy sauces, are currently marketed with nutrition content claims about sodium or salt (usually reduced sodium/salt) in both Australia and New Zealand under the regulatory arrangements for claims in place before gazettal of Standard 1.2.7.
-Submitters to the Call for Submissions for P1035 - Gluten Claims about Foods containing Alcohol, requested that in addition to permitting gluten claims, sodium and salt content claims should be permitted on foods containing alcohol.
-Of particular concern was soy sauce, as certain fermented soy sauce products containing more than 1.15% alcohol by volume currently make sodium or salt claims.
+Submitters on P1035 - Gluten Claims about Foods containing Alcohol, requested that in addition to permitting gluten claims, sodium and salt content claims should be permitted on foods containing alcohol.
+Of particular concern was soy sauce, as some fermented soy sauce products containing more than 1.15% alcohol by volume currently make sodium or salt claims.

-FSANZ is proposing to amend Standard 1.2.7 so that nutrition content claims about sodium and salt in relation to food (but not beverages) containing more than 1.15% alcohol by volume continue to be permitted after January 2016.
+FSANZ has approved amendments to the Code so that nutrition content claims about sodium and salt in relation to food (but not beverages) containing more than 1.15% alcohol by volume continue to be permitted after January 2016.
 This will enable suppliers to continue to alert consumers to reduced or low sodium/salt varieties of these foods.
-This approach is supported by the national dietary guidelines, which recommend limiting intake of foods containing added salt and choosing lower/low sodium options.
+This approach is supported by national dietary guidelines, which recommend limiting intake of foods containing added salt and choosing lower/low sodium options.

-The prohibition of nutrition content claims about sodium or salt in relation to beverages containing more than 1.15% alcohol by volume and health claims about all foods containing more than 1.15% alcohol by volume (including beverages) will remain in Standard 1.2.7, in accordance with the Policy Guideline on Nutrition, Health and Related Claims.
+The prohibition of nutrition content claims about sodium or salt in relation to beverages containing more than 1.15% alcohol by volume, and health claims about all foods containing more than 1.15% alcohol by volume (including beverages), will remain in the Code in accordance with the Policy Guideline on Nutrition, Health and Related Claims.